-For these reasons, it’s critical that you take the time to set your security and privacy settings in your Amazon account.
+For these reasons, you must take the time to set your Amazon Account security and privacy settings to stop hackers from taking control of it.
 Let’s walk through them.

 This guide shows the full, desktop version of the Amazon website.
-The steps will be similar for the mobile website.
+You may also use this guide on Amazon’s mobile website.
 The links throughout the guide will take you directly to the pages referenced.

 For some settings, I don’t have a recommendation related to security or privacy, so I don’t describe them in this guide.
 For those, feel free to keep the default, or choose based on your preferences.

 Note: This page contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please see Affiliate Disclosure.

 Improve Your Amazon Account Security and Privacy Using Your Account Settings

 Open the Your Account page.
 You’ll see a page full of links that allow you to manage your account.
 We’ll go through them in order.

 Click Login & Security.
 Next to Password, click Edit.
 Set a long, strong password (20+ characters, with a mix of uppercase, lowercase, numbers, and special characters).
 I recommend using a password manager, such as LastPass, to create and store your password.

 Next to Advanced Security Settings, click Edit.
 I recommend adding an Authenticator App.
 I like Authy, but you can also use Google Authenticator.
 Learn more in How & Why to Use Two-Factor Authentication.
 Amazon doesn’t let you set up Two-Step Verification without adding a backup phone number, so consider doing that too.

 Delete any addresses that you no longer need to be saved in your Amazon account.